 - 1/2 tsp salt

 - Preheat oven to 350° F. Grease three 8" cake rounds, line with parchment rounds (to make it easy to release), and spray again.
 (You can also make as four layer 6" cake, two 9" cakes, a sheet cake, or cupcakes - just adjust baking time)

 - In a large bowl or stand mixer, whisk together the dry ingredients - flour, sugar, cocoa, baking soda, baking powder, salt, and powdered buttermilk if you're using the powdered form.

 - Melt the chocolate in 20-30 second bursts in the microwave.
 It's done when the chocolate is almost completely melted, but not all the way.
 Stir together until all of it is melted and smooth.
 Set aside to cool down.

 - Whisk together the wet ingredients (sour cream, oil, eggs, vanilla, buttermilk, hot water, and melted chocolate) in a separate bowl.
 Then combine with the dry ingredients.

 - Mix together well until combined.
 Just don't over mix as that can lead to a crumbly cake.

-- Pour into 3 - 8" greased cake pans (I did 4 layers above for a thinner and more stacked look), 2 - 9" pans, or 24 cupcake liners.
+- Pour into prepared cake pans.
+(I did 4 layers above for a thinner and more stacked look).
+You can also do two 9" pans, four 6" layers, or 24 cupcake liners.
 Bake for 22-26 minutes.
 The cake is done when the toothpick comes out with moist crumbs on it.
 Transfer to cooling racks when done.